TheDIYGuy999/Rc_Engine_Sound_ESP32/README.md

 - never connect capacitors to the speaker ports

 ### LED
-- The LED need to be wired 2common positive".
+- The LED need to be wired "common positive".
 This means, the long LED legs are all connected together an connect to the 5V rail, coming from the on board regulator
 - All LED (except the ones, which are connected to the TAMIYA trailer connector) need a series resistor
 - Calculate the reqired resistor according to: http://ledcalc.com (supply voltage = 5V)
 - It is not recommended to wire LED in parallel, sharing the series resistor